neskoc/mqtt_arrowhead/doc/installation.md

 where __nesko__ is my alias and __mqtt_cloud__ is the name I've chosen for my local cloud.
 I'm not really sure what was the question where I answered with "nesko".

-Edit: After re-installation I figured out that the question is that you either should enter your name or organization.
+ > __Edit 2:__ After re-installation I figured out that the question is that you either should enter your name or organization.
 In new installation I've chosen ltu (Luleå Tekniska Universitet) to have it more consistent.

 ```bash